 - Did I mention that the recipe only uses one bowl?

-This really is my go-to gluten free chocolate cake recipe.
-I use it to make chocolate muffins, cupcakes, and layer cakes.
+This really is my go-to gluten free chocolate cake batter recipe.
+I use it to make chocolate muffins, gluten free cupcakes, and gluten free layer cakes.

 I made just 1 batch of cupcakes and decorated them all differently, and with different flavors too.
 Peanut butter, salted caramel, strawberry, marshmallow, the list goes on and on.
 Chocolate ROCKS!

 How to bake gluten free chocolate layer cake?

 How to bake gluten free chocolate sheet cake?